 Left untreated, gonorrhea can cause a number of serious complications.

-Your provider will take a swab of your throat to check for the bacteria that causes the infection.
+The healthcare professional will take a swab of your throat to check for the bacteria that causes the infection.

 If you’ve received a diagnosis or have been with someone who has, you should inform all recent sexual partners so they can be tested.